sue-wallace/transformde.github.io/README.md

 X's Structure

 The general X structure can be found in Bamboo under people > org chart.
-The data engineering team meets every two weeks on a Monday afternoon.

-Could ask the team to write a short bio each here.

 [Learning Pathways](#Learning-Pathways)